-- ☐ Read and understand ALL safety sections at the beginning of this manual. - □ Verify all maintenance procedures are up to date.
-For more information, see General Maintenance and Basic Maintenance Schedule. - ☐ The unit must be level. - The unit must be dry.
-Verify there is no water inside, on, or near the unit; dry if needed. - ☐ For grounding requirements, follow any local, state, or National Electrical Code (NEC) guidelines. - □ Verify the Control Power switch is OFF (O). - ☐ Verify all circuit breakers are OFF (O). - ☐ Inspect all electrical cords; repair or replace any that are cut, worn, or bare. - ☐ Verify oil, coolant, and fuel levels are correct, per the engine manufacturer manual. - ☐ Verify battery connections are secure. - ☐ Turn the battery disconnect switch on, if equipped. - ☐ Check the engine fan belt tension and condition. - Check the engine fan belt guard. - ☐ Check the engine exhaust system for loose or rusted components. - ☐ Verify all covers are in place and secure. - ☐ Verify all electrical connections at the connection lugs, if equipped, are tight and wired correctly. - ☐ Verify the voltage selector switch is set to the desired voltage and locked. - ☐ Verify the emergency stop switch is pulled out. - ☐ Verify the radiator and surrounding shroud are clear of debris.
+- Read and understand ALL safety sections at the beginning of this manual. - □ Verify all maintenance procedures are up to date.
+For more information, refer to General Maintenance and Basic Maintenance Schedule John Deere Engine. - ☐ The unit must be level. - ☐ The unit must be dry.
+Verify if any water is inside, on, or near the unit; dry if needed. - ☐ For grounding requirements, follow any local, state, or National Electrical Code (NEC) guidelines. - ☐ Verify the Control Power switch is OFF (O). - ☐ Verify all circuit breakers are OFF (O). - ☐ Inspect all electrical cords; repair or replace any that are cut, worn, or bare. - □ Verify oil, coolant, and fuel levels.
+For more information, refer to General Maintenance. - ☐ Verify battery connections are secure. - ☐ Turn the battery disconnect switch on, if equipped. - ☐ Verify the engine fan belt tension and condition. - Verify the engine fan belt guard. - ☐ Verify the engine exhaust system for loose or rusted components. - ☐ Verify all covers are in place and secure. - ☐ Verify all electrical connections at the connection lugs, if equipped, are tight and wired correctly. - ☐ Verify the voltage selector switch is set to the desired voltage and locked. - ☐ Verify the emergency stop switch is pulled out. - ☐ Verify the radiator and surrounding shroud are clear of debris.